Indiana House passes abortion ban, sends to Senate

 The debates come amid an evolving landscape of abortion politics across the country as Republicans face party divisions and Democrats see a possible election-year boost.

 The Indiana House vote further illustrated a deeply divided chamber, which formerly defeated an amendment that would have removed exceptions for rape and incest.
-A majority of GOP members wanted their removal.
+Most GOP members wanted their removal, though ultimately most voted for the bill.
+The House vote and lawmakers’ discussions displayed a similar division seen in the Senate over those same exceptions.

-The House vote and lawmakers’ discussions displayed a similar division seen in the Senate over those same exceptions, which remained in the Senate bill when an attempt among senators last week failed.
+Nine Republicans — including Rep. John Jacob, who had called for removing those exceptions — joined all 29 Democrats in voting against the bill.

 Arleigh Rodgers is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow her on Twitter at https://twitter.com/arleighrodgers